Gazment Bardhi

 Gazment Bardhi (born 6 July 1986) is an Albanian lawyer and politician who formerly served as Albania's Minister of Justice in 2017.
-A noted legal expert in albanian politics, he played an important role in the drafting of the much debated Vetting Law, one of the key components of the country's judicial reform process.
+A noted legal expert in Albanian politics, he played an important role in the drafting of the much debated vetting law, one of the key components of the country's judicial reform process.
 On January 19, 2019 Bardhi was elected as General Secretary of the Democratic Party, defeating his opponent Dorjan Teliti by a vote of 277–44.
 Two years later, he was elected member of the assembly on September 10, 2021 to serve in the 31st legislature, representing the Democratic Party in Elbasan.

+He was expelled from the Democratic Party on September 10, 2023 and in that same month, joined Sali Berisha's rival faction.